dansmyers/Simulation/2-Probability/Deliverables/1-Fan_Fiction.md

 ```
 P(Both are born on two different days) = (365 / 365) * (364 / 365)
 ```
-Hermoine's birthday can be on any day, but Harriet's must occur randomly on one of the other 364 days.
+Hermione's birthday can be on any day, but Harriet's must occur randomly on one of the other 364 days.

 What if there are three students?
 How about more?